 Now’s the time when many educational institutions are locking down budgets for the upcoming school year.
 If you’re going to include one more item in your budget, network monitoring software for educators can give you incredible ROI by increasing the effectiveness of your other technology investments, saving you time, and increasing student, teacher, and IT’s satisfaction.
 Here’s why.

 Growing reliance on the network for classroom activity

 The shift to online testing in many school districts, along with a high demand for digital tools, has contributed to a global increase in hardware spending in the education sector.
-In 2015, education technology (EdTech) hardware spending increased worldwide by 7 percent.
-A survey of technology administrators and curriculum directors revealed that for the 2015-2016 school year, 9 in 10 districts planned to invest in tablets and 86% planned to buy laptops.
+In 2019, global spending on EdTech hardware reached $18.66 billion.

 New EdTech hardware, software, and applications cause networks to grow in size and scope, adding more strain on the network and requiring increased IT resources to ensure smooth performance.
 When teachers and students rely on the network for everyday activities, downtime and slowdowns are no longer an option.